rolfschmidt/Rolfs-TableSearch/README.md

 To use the endpoints you will need a admin with the permissions `admin.table_search`.

+**Note:: Do only use this package with PostgresSQL.
+There will be no MySQL support anymore, since it already deprecated.**

 ## Todo / Ideas

 - [ ] Complex query syntax (`name IN (1,2,3) AND id: 1 AND title: "test"`)